-The Social Worker should also seek to meet with all other members of the household before placing the child.
-This is particularly relevant to identifying issues such as domestic violence and substance misuse which may impact on the child's safety.
+The Social Worker should also seek to meet with all other members of the household before placing the child/young person.
+This is particularly relevant to identifying issues such as domestic abuse and substance misuse which may impact on the child/young person's safety.

-The local authority must satisfy themselves that the placement of the child is the most suitable way of performing their duties under Section 22 (3) of the Children Act 1989 and that the placement is the most suitable having regard to all of the circumstances.
+The local authority must satisfy themselves that the placement of the child/young person is the most suitable way of performing their duties under Section 22 (3) of the Children Act 1989 and that the placement is the most suitable having regard to all of the circumstances.

-Before making any decision with respect to the child whom they are looking after, the local authority shall as far as reasonably practicable ascertain the wishes and feelings of:
+Before making any decision with respect to the child/young person whom they are looking after, the local authority shall as far as reasonably practicable ascertain the wishes and feelings of:

 - Any person who is not a parent but who has Parental Responsibility;

 - Any other person whose wishes and feelings the local authority considers to be relevant.

 In making any such decision and considering the child/young person's wishes and feelings the local authority must have regard to the child/young person's age and understanding and the child/young person's religious persuasion, racial origin and cultural and linguistic background.